 When we think about MLServer’s support for Multi-Model Serving (MMS), this could lead to scenarios where a heavily-used model starves the other models running within the same MLServer instance.
 Similarly, even if we don’t take MMS into account, the GIL also makes it harder to scale inference for a single model.

-To work around this limitation, MLServer offloads the model inference to a pool of workers, where each worker is a separate process (and thus has its own separate GIL).
+To work around this limitation, MLServer offloads the model inference to a pool of workers, where each worker is a separate Python process (and thus has its own separate GIL).
 This means that we can get full access to the underlying hardware.

 Managing the Inter-Process Communication (IPC) between the main MLServer